godotengine/godot-docs/learning/features/2d/using_tilemaps.rst

 You can also flip and rotate sprites in the TileMap editor (note: flipping the sprite in the TileSet will have no effect).
-Icons at the top right of the editor allow flipping and rotating of the currently selected sprite - you can also use A and S to flip horizontally and vertically.
-With a brick pattern like this tutorial uses, flipping the sprites would create unpleasant discontinuities unless you're flipping an entire region of bricks, but for some kinds of tiles flipping can be a convenient and space-saving feature.
+Icons at the top right of the editor allow flipping and rotating of the currently selected sprite - you can also use the A and S keys to flip the sprite horizontally and vertically.
+With a brick pattern like this tutorial uses, flipping the sprites would create unpleasant discontinuities unless you're flipping an entire region of bricks.
+But for some kinds of tiles, flipping can be a convenient and space-saving feature.

 Offset and scaling artifacts
 ----------------------------

-When using a single texture for all the tiles, scaling the tileset (or even moving to a non pixel-aligned location) will most likely result in filtering artifacts like this:
+When using a single texture for all the tiles, scaling the tileset (or even moving to a non pixel-aligned location) will most likely result in filtering artifacts like so:

 .. image:: /img/tileset_filter.png

-This can't be avoided, as it is the way the hardware bilinear filter works.
-So, to avoid this situation, there are a few workarounds, try the ones that look better for you:
+This is unavoidable, as it is the way the hardware bilinear filter works.
+So, to avoid this situation, there are a few workarounds.
+Try the one that looks better for you:

--  Use a single image for each tile, this will remove all artifacts but can be more cumbersome to implement, so try the options below first.
 -  Disable filtering for either the tileset texture or the entire image loader (see the :ref:`doc_managing_image_files` asset pipeline tutorial).
 -  Enable pixel snap (set: "Scene > Project Settings > Display/use_2d_pixel_snap" to true).
 -  Viewport Scaling can often help with shrinking the map (see the :ref:`doc_viewports` tutorial).
+-  Use a single image for each tile.
+This will remove all artifacts, but can be more cumbersome to implement.